 Did you empty out your pantry during the pandemic?
 Many home cooks used the lockdown time to turn to tasty but forgotten options hiding in their freezer or cupboard.
 It’s a good reminder that we’ve often stored plenty of good eating in our homes — and sometimes we need to eat it up.

 Kids aren’t the only ones who benefit from distance learning.
-The coronavirus outbreak has proved that online education has become a well-developed technology.
-Learn Spanish or sign language or coding or photography with the help of YouTube videos, podcasts and other online courses.
+The coronavirus pandemic has proved that online education has become a well-developed technology.
+Learn Spanish, sign language, coding or photography with the help of YouTube videos, podcasts and other online courses.